 This was also a very active logging area, with an old logging railroad where the trail is now today.
 Have your kids keep an eye out for remnants of the old railroad, as there are pieces of railroad and old tools along the trail.

-Clingmans Dome is the highest point in the Great Smoky Mountains National Park, at 6,643 feet.
-The tower at the summit offers 360 degree views of the Great Smoky Mountains and surrounding areas.
+Kuwohi (previously named Clingmans Dome) is the highest point in the Great Smoky Mountains National Park, at 6,643 feet.
+The tower at the summit offers 360-degree views of the Great Smoky Mountains and surrounding areas.
 The Appalachian Trail crosses here as well.

-On clear days, you can see more than 100 miles in all directions, however weather is often unpredictable and you may have clear views one minute, and be fogged in the next.
-In fact, the summit can often be more than 10-20 degrees cooler than Gatlinburg.
+On clear days, you can see over 100 miles in all directions, however the weather is often unpredictable and you may have clear views one minute, and be fogged in the next.
+In fact, the summit can often be over 10-20 degrees cooler than Gatlinburg.
 So dress in layers.
 Rain/Fog can rapidly move in as well, so you'll want to bring rain jackets with you if you can.

 Near the top, as you approach the tower, you'll see signs to the left for the Appalachian trail.
 Be sure to take a quick detour and walk a bit on the Appalachian trail, so you can say you did!